A dedicated team of professionals committed to giving our clients the very best of our abilities, knowledge, and experience

-Uday Ram is the Sustainable Growth and Development Manager at the UC Riverside School of Business Center for Economic Forecasting and Development.
-Mr. Ram leads the Center’s SGD work and is responsible for developing client relationships, partnerships, and product lines.
-He manages projects related to industry sector analysis, economic development, workforce development, entrepreneurship, and broader strategic planning.
-In addtion to his role at the Center, Mr. Ram is also the Sustainable Growth and Development Manager at Beacon Economics, LLC.
+Daniel Fowler is Business Development Manager at the UC Riverside School of Business Center for Economic Forecasting and Development.
+Mr. Fowler is responsible for managing the Center’s proposal processes, which includes playing a key role in creating and facilitating business development strategies for a variety of client segments and product offerings.
+In addition to his role at the Center, he is also Business Development Manager at Beacon Economics LLC.

-Brian Vanderplas is a Senior Research Associate at the UC Riverside School of Business Center for Economic Forecasting and Development..
+Brian Vanderplas is a Senior Research Associate at the UC Riverside School of Business Center for Economic Forecasting and Development.
 Mr. Vanderplas plays a leading role in many of the Center’s principal research projects with deep specialization in Economic, Fiscal, and Social Impact Analysis, Regional and Sub-Regional Analysis and EB-5 Economic Analysis.
 Within these areas, he focuses heavily on labor and employment, demographic, and real estate market analysis.
 In addition to his role at the Center, he is also a Senior Research Associate at Beacon Economics, LLC.

 Mr. Vanderplas’s current and recent work portfolio include assessing the economic impacts and contributions made by universities including the University of Southern California, UCLA, and California State University Long Beach.
 He has also played leading roles in high profile economic impact analyses for the Los Angeles 2024 Olympic Committee, Delta Air Lines, the Electric Daisy Carnival, and Otis College of Art and Design.
 Applying his expertise in regional economics, he has produced economic and demographic assessments of each city council district in Los Angeles for the Los Angeles Area Chamber of Commerce, and in Anaheim for the City of Anaheim.
 He leads the Center’s monthly analysis of California’s employment numbers, a report widely used by statewide media, local governments, and private businesses.